What the Forestry Commission offers at Alice Holt Forest and in the Forestry Commission's South District

 The South England learning teamoffers a wide range of educational activities for schools and other groups at Alice Holt Forest throughout the year.
 We also provide resources and ideas for self-guided visits.
 Our programmes enable pupils to explore the nation's forests and to understand how they are managed to provide recreation, diverse habitats and economic benefit.

-The learning team is proud to have been awarded the Learning Outside the Classroom Quality Badge in 2010 and plan to apply, along with other districts for a national accreditation of Forestry Commission learning opportunities.
+The learning team is proud to have been awarded the Learning Outside the Classroom Quality Badge in 2010 and plans to apply, along with other districts, for a national accreditation of Forestry Commission learning opportunities.

 We plan our education programmes to meet teachers' specified learning objectives.
 We assess student progress throughout the visit, adapting delivery and content to suit the audience.

 Details of the educational programmes available are organised by age group:

 For further information please get in touch using the contact information opposite.

-Self-guided educational visits are a great alternative to our guided programmes and you are welcome to run a self-guided afternoon after a guided morning session.
-If you are planning a self-guided visit, please get in touch beforehand so we can help you get the most out of your visit; give you the opportunity to benefit from reduced coach parking charges; and make you aware of any other activities in the forest which may affect your visit.
+Self-guided educational visits are a great alternative to our guided programmes and there's also the option to run a self-guided afternoon after a guided morning session.
+If you are planning a self-guided visit please get in touch beforehand so we can help you get the most out of your visit, give you the opportunity to benefit from reduced coach parking charges and make you aware of any other activities in the forest which may affect your visit.

 Monitoring and evaluation is important to help us maintain our high standards and to meet both our own objectives and those of the groups with whom we work.